nokia/nokia-deployer/README.md

 It requires Python 2.7, a SQL database, and SSH access to the target hosts.
 That's about it (fine print below).

-The frontend is a Javascript application is written in Redux + React ; to use it, you will need an external authentification service (details also below).
+The frontend is a Javascript application written in Redux + React ; to use it, you will need an external authentification service (details also below).

 ### Notable features